Drunken Angel: Postwar dual identity

 The film scholar James Goodwin's perspective on the film's dual identity is informed by his reading of the psychological doubling between Matsunaga and Sanada.
-He recalls Sanada's paradoxical commitment to alleviating his patients' illnesses which ends their need for his services, while he himself remains an unhealed alcoholic.
-Similarly, when his condition deteriorates, Matsunaga hallucinates raising his own corpse from a coffin, only to be scorned by it.
+He considers Sanada's commitment to healing his patients (thus ending their need for his services), while he himself remains an unhealed alcoholic to be paradoxical.
+Similarly, when Matsunaga's condition deteriorates, he hallucinates raising his own corpse from a coffin, only to be scorned by it.
 Both characters are positioned as sharing, "a vital [emotional] bond."
 Richie identifies Matsunaga's hallucinatory sequence with the relationship he shares with the nurse Miyo to the yakuza Okada.
 The sequence follows a scene where Miyo had been recognised by the yakuza; she is then identified by an edit that sees Mifune watching a doll floating in the sump.
 As he hallucinates, the sump transforms into the open sea, a change in location that signifies both characters' desires to escape.
-Richie describes the film's final scene between Sanada and Gin as a misunderstanding, since the conflict within Matsunaga was internal, they are unable to understand that his violent death was an attempt to eradicate the evil of his past self.
+The film's final scene between Sanada and the barmaid Gin is thus a misunderstanding, since the conflict within Matsunaga was internal, they are unable to understand that his violent death was an attempt to eradicate the evil of his past self.
 However, Mitsuhiro Yoshimoto considers Kurosawa's attempt at moral complexity to be a mistake, since despite his alcoholism, Sanada remains the idealistic moral anchor of the film.

 Stephen Prince, in his analysis of Kurosawa's filmography, considers the "double loss of identity" present within the film.
-One loss which requires the individual to forge a new sense of self by separating themselves from old institutions, such as the nation and yakuza which erode personal identity.
-The other being symptomatic of a "national schizophrenia" that has resulted from the Americanisation of Japan which also represents an affront to the individual.
+One loss requires the individual to forge a new sense of self by separating themselves from old institutions, such as the nation and yakuza, which erode personal identity.
+The other loss is symptomatic of a "national schizophrenia" that has resulted from the Americanisation of Japan, which also represents an affront to the individual.
 In the film the young are cut off from the past but still bound by its social mores.
 Scholar James Maxfield examines the relationship formed between yakuza within the film.
 To him, Sanada's assertion that the code of honour observed by the yakuza is only built on money is proved correct when Matsunaga's confrontation with his syndicate's boss shows the former wearing shoes on tatami with money strewn around him, indicating the two men's mutual disrespect to each other.
 As Matsunaga continues to lose his status, Maxfield rejects any moral reasoning for Matsunaga's confrontation with Okada, rather positing that he is motivated by pride and selfishness.
 Through this motivation, Maxfield sees the link in Sanada and Matsunaga's relationship: that because of his identification with Matsunaga's behaviour, Sanada loves him and tries to heal his own past wounds.